MULE CROSSING: LTR Training Principles Philosophy

 I have worked with many mules that wouldn’t lunge first, but would ground-drive and accept a saddle and rider with no problem.
 After this they seem to lunge quite easily!
 Learn to be fair and flexible in your approach to problems as you would for anyone you were interested in getting to know.
 Be firm in your own convictions, but be sensitive to things that can change and be willing to make those changes as the occasion arises!

 As mental changes occur, so do physical changes.
 As muscles develop and coordination gets better, the animal will gain confidence.
 As a trainer, you will need to do less and less to cause certain movements.
 For example, in the case of the leg yield, you may have to turn your mule’s head a little in the opposite direction to get him to step sideways and forward.
-As he becomes stronger, more coordinated, and understands your request, you can then begin to straighten his body more and work your own body less.
+As he becomes stronger, more coordinated, and understands your request, you can then begin to straighten his body more with less effort.
 Granted, we have begun by doing this the wrong way, yet we have put our mule “on the road” to the right way.
 We have assimilated an action in response to our leg that can now be perfected over time.
 In essence, you have simply said, “First you learn to move away from my leg, then you can learn to do it gracefully!”

 The same concept works in the case of the trainer, or rider.
 Sometimes you must do things that are not quite right in the beginning to get your own body to assimilate correctness.
 As I have said, we all perceive things a little differently and it depends on how we are introduced to something whether or not we can understand or perform it.
 It is nearly impossible for the inexperienced horseman to perceive and control unused seat bones as a viable means of control of the equine.
 In the beginning, reins and legs are much easier to use to complete such a task.